hydrocoast/julia_training/README.md

 # Learning Julia
 Julia traininig course
-2018/03

 # Overview
 This repository follows [this page](http://hydrocoast.jp/index.php?Julia).
-This repo contains examples of the codes, which may allow us to understand how to use JuliaLang.
+This repo contains examples of the codes, which may help you learn JuliaLang.
 You can make figures and movies as shown below.
 <img src="https://github.com/hydrocoast/julia_training/blob/master/ConAdvEq.gif" width="640">
+master branch is designed to make figures with Plots.
+PyPlot is also available by `git checkout pyplot`.
 Please contact the author if you find a bug.

 # Requirements